7 Best Hiver Alternatives in 2026 (For Teams and Individuals)

 Front is the most feature-complete shared inbox platform on this list.
 It combines email, SMS, social media, live chat, and voice into a single collaborative workspace with CRM-like contact timelines, advanced automation workflows, and team analytics.
 If Hiver is a shared inbox bolted onto Gmail, Front is a shared inbox that replaces your entire communication stack.

-The Starter plan at $19/seat/month covers a single channel with basic features for up to 10 seats.
-Most teams need the Growth plan ($59/seat/month) for multi-channel support, automation rules, and analytics — which puts it at 3–4x the cost of Hiver’s entry tier.
+The Starter plan at $25/seat/month covers a single channel with basic features for up to 10 seats.
+Most teams need the Professional plan ($65/seat/month) for multi-channel support, automation rules, and analytics, which puts it at well over double the cost of Hiver’s entry tier.

 Front is the right choice for mid-size teams (10–50 people) that need multi-channel support, advanced routing, and detailed reporting.
 It’s overkill for small teams that just need to share a Gmail inbox, and it’s too expensive for budget-conscious organizations.